Until January 2025 (See below), Congress had failed to pass any significant immigration legislation during past two decades.

 Some of the bills passed by Congress have benefited or penalized many immigrants while private bills have been introduced to benefit one immigrant or one family of immigrants.

-This page links to the text of some pending immigration bills introduced in the Senate and the House of Representatives.
+This page links to the text of some immigration bills introduced in the Senate and the House of Representatives.
 It also links to videos and the text of witness testimony before Congressional Committees and Subcommittees regarding immigration.

 We hope that the information contained on this page assists you in understanding how U.S. immigration laws and procedures affect you no matter whether you are a person seeking a visa, a green card or U.S. citizenship, or whether you are an employer sponsoring foreign-born professionals for immigration benefits.